google-parfait/federated-compute/GETTING_STARTED.md

 sudo apt install -y git gcc python3 python3-dev python3-venv
 ```

-> ⚠️ The project maintainers internally test with Clang only, so the GCC-based
+> ⚠️ The project maintainers internally test with Clang only, so support for
-> build may at times be broken.
-Please see
+> GCC-based builds is provided only on a best-effort basis and may at times be
+> broken.
+>
+> If using GCC then we recommend using a recent version (e.g., at least as
+> recent as what Debian stable uses, preferably newer than that).
+>
-> [Building with Clang](#building-with-clang) for instructions on how to use
+> If using Clang then please see [Building with Clang](#building-with-clang) for
-> Clang instead.
+> further Clang-specific instructions.

 ### Install Bazelisk